 You can also consider deducting a portion of your home exclusively used for administrative tasks for Uber business.
 The business use percentage of the interest on your car loan is eligible for deduction as well.

 All self-employed individuals who expect to owe at least $1,000 in federal taxes must make estimated tax payments four times a year: on April 15, June 15, Sept.
 15, and Jan.
 15. To avoid the IRS penalties for not paying enough of estimated tax, it’s a good practice to pay at least 90% of your total tax for the year or 100% of the tax you paid the year before, whichever is smaller.
 If your adjusted gross income is above $150,000, you need to pay 110% of your previous year’s tax.

 The switch to self-employment comes with desirable perks, but it requires you to be more disciplined and responsible.
 As an independent contractor, you are in charge of yourself and your hours.
 At the same time, it’s your sole responsibility to file your taxes properly and on time.
 If you’ve never worked for yourself before, consider consulting a tax professional on all the rules and regulations for independent contractors.
-If you already struggle with tax debt, contact our debt professionals at Solvable.
-We provide individuals with debt education and debt management resources to help them get out of debt and stay debt-free.
+If you already struggle with back taxes, contact our debt professionals at Solvable.
+We provide individuals with debt education and debt management resources to help them get out of back tax problems and stay obligation-free.